 While some states require that an each party to a real estate transaction retain a lawyer to represent their interests at the closing; California does not.

 You (and your broker or agent) will most likely use a standard form called the Residential Purchase Agreement and Joint Escrow Instructions to make your offer.
-Your real estate agent will help you complete this form, and you are not required to have an attorney review it.
-If the seller accepts your offer, he or she can simply sign this form, and it will serve as the final contract.
+It's prepared by the California Association of Realtors.
+Your real estate agent will help you complete this form, and you need not have an attorney review it.
+A seller who accepts your offer can simply sign this form, and it will serve as the final contract.
 (The seller will likely counteroffer, but this too can be done using the standard form.)

 Many states do not permit dual agency, recognizing the possible conflict of interest that arises when an agent is charged with the task of obtaining the highest price on behalf of the seller, while also bargaining for the lowest price on behalf of the buyer, without sharing confidential information with either party.

-In California, however, dual agency is permitted as long as both the buyer and the seller consent to the dual agency in writing.
-This consent is ordinarily provided on a form titled, “Disclosure Regarding Real Estate Agency Relationships,” which identifies the broker and agents involved in the transaction, and the parties they represent.
+In California, however, dual agency is permitted as long as both the buyer and the seller consent to it in writing.
+This consent is ordinarily provided on a form titled, Disclosure Regarding Real Estate Agency Relationships, which identifies the broker and agents involved in the transaction and the parties they represent.

 California law places an unusually high level of responsibility on home sellers to tell prospective buyers about the property's physical condition, features, pest problems, environmental concerns, and any other material defects.
-See “California Home Buyers: What You Can Learn From the Seller's Disclosure Report” for details.
+See Selling a California Home: What Are My Disclosure Obligations? for details.

 Buying a home in California can be a new experience and much different than buying a home in another state.
 However, if you know what to expect and ask the right questions, you can have a smooth and successful real estate purchase.